davidhalter/jedi/docs/docs/features.rst

 Limitations
 -----------

-In general Jedi's limit are quite high, but for very big projects or very complex code, sometimes Jedi intentionally stops type inference, to avoid hanging for a long time.
+In general Jedi's limit is quite high, but for very big projects or very complex code, sometimes Jedi intentionally stops type inference, to avoid hanging for a long time.